atomicdata-dev/atomic-data-docs/src/interoperability/intro.md

 # Interoperability: Relation to other technology

-Atomic data is designed to be highly interoperable.
+Atomic data is designed to be easy to use in existing projects, and be interoperable with existing formats.
-It's also serializable to RDF, which includes Turtle, N-triples, RDF/XML and [other serialization formats](https://ontola.io/blog/rdf-serialization-formats/).

 ## Data formats